intercommit/hibhik/README.md

 The main test in `src/test/java/com/descartes/hibhik/TestDbCrud.java` uses the transaction idioms for non-managed environment as recommended by Hibernate.
 Part of the test was to verify that connections are indeed returned to the pool and do not remain in use.
-One option is to let HikariCP register itself as a JMX-bean (`registerMbeans=true`) but I wanted to have access to the actual pool-instance.
-Hibernate makes it really hard to do this without using some deprecated method (does anybody know how to?) and HikariCP does not have a general (non-private) pool-instances variable.
-So this required some hacking to get to the actual HikariCP pool instance and resulted in `src/main/java/com/zaxxer/hikari/hibernate/CustomHikariConnectionProvider`.
+To get this information, JMX is used.
+HikariCP registers a pool JMX bean when the option `registerMbeans=true` is used.
+To facilitate testing, the utility class `src/main/java/com/zaxxer/hikari/HikariPoolJmx` is used (this class hides the JMX details).

 ### Test results ###